-The Residential Permit Parking (RPP) program was established in the 1970's to protect neighborhoods and ensure residents could find parking on their blocks.
-The RPP program limits on-street parking to participating residents living on designated blocks, and parking is limited to two hours during the hours of operation for those vehicles without the appropriate zone RPP sticker.
+The Residential Permit Parking (RPP) program was established in the 1970s to protect neighborhoods and ensure residents could find parking on their blocks.
+The RPP program limits on-street parking to participating residents living on designated blocks, where parking is limited to two hours during the hours of operation for those vehicles without the appropriate zone RPP sticker.

-This a jointly administered program provided by the Departments of Transportation, Public Works and Motor Vehicles.
+This is a jointly administered program provided by the District Departments of Transportation, Public Works, and Motor Vehicles.

 If your street is not on the list, you can petition DDOT to initiate a permit parking program.

 If you live on a commercial block, an RPP will not be issued.